jcatumba/NetworkExtended/README.md

 openFrameworks is an open source C++ toolkit designed to assist the creative process by providing a simple and intuitive framework for experimentation.

 ## Development
-For develop NetworkExtended you must have the development libraries of Python, openFrameworks (with all it's dependencies) and a working installation of NetworkX and NetEvo for Python.
+To develop NetworkExtended you must have the development libraries of Python, openFrameworks (with all it's dependencies) and a working installation of NetworkX and NetEvo for Python.
 Also, you must have a compatible C++ compiler, for instance `GCC`.
 The `make` utility is highly recommended.

 For CLI branch you must have a working [`bison`](http://www.gnu.org/software/bison/) and [`flex`](http://flex.sourceforge.net/) installation or their compatible [`yacc`](http://dinosaur.compilertools.net/yacc/) and [`lex`](http://dinosaur.compilertools.net/lex/) to compile the code.
 On this branch a Python-like language for Complex Networks will be developed.